matthewsouther/educator-emily/src/pages/services/index.md

 Are you feeling stuck or not sure what to do next with your child?
 Are you concerned about your child’s progress or wondering if they have a learning disability?
 Let’s meet about your concerns and discuss next-step options for your child.

 After an initial conversation with you, I will meet with your child to engage in some fun activities, perform basic skills testing, and collect observations regarding your concerns.
-We will then have a follow-up meeting to discuss my findings. *While I cannot diagnose learning or behavioral differences, I can provide you with recommendations for next-steps based on my experiences working with hundreds of children over 12 years.*
+We will then have a follow-up meeting to discuss my findings. *While I cannot diagnose learning or behavioral differences, I can provide you with recommendations for next-steps based on my experiences working with hundreds of children over many years.*

 ### Homeschool Classroom Design